porvata/Cookies-Writeup-picoCTF/README.md

 1. Go to the website you're given in the Description

-2. If you play around with the site you'll notice that if you enter certain cookie names, you'll be taken to a page that says "I love <cookie name entered>"
+2. If you play around with the site you'll notice that if you enter certain cookie names, you'll be taken to a page that says "I love" and the cookie name that was entered

 3. If you enter something different then you'll get an invalid input error